QTM 385 - Experimental Methods

 • Paid canvassers (grad students) in pairs, weekends before election

-• Targeted specific households, not entire streets
+• Targeted specific households, not entire streets.
+Pros and cons?

 • Varied message appeals (civic duty, close election, neighbourhood solidarity)